-- 7.1 The Careers Related Learning Programme for each course group is constructed around the Tutorials Scheme of Work. - 7.2 College events such as 'Apprenticeship week', HE activities, Progression week and Careers week include goal setting using Ontrack.
-All students have access to 1:1 Guidance appointments. - 7.3 Students are actively involved in the selection, delivery, and evaluation of key activities through the 'Speak Out' process.
+- 7.1 The Careers Related Learning Programme for each course group is constructed around the Tutorials Scheme of Work. - 7.2 College events such as 'Apprenticeship Week', HE activities, Progression Week and Careers Week include goal setting using Ontrack.
+Ontrack is the College student tracking system where they store all information about themselves and any activities they are engaged in.
+All students have access to 1:1 Guidance appointments.
+Connexions carry out IAG sessions with students in the High Needs provision. - 7.3 Students are actively involved in the selection, delivery and evaluation of key activities through the 'Speak Out' process.

-8. Central Careers Guidance team
+8. Central Careers Guidance Team

-- Funding is allocated to the central Careers Guidance team for the provision of Careers 8.1 resources and the management of the online resources.
-The Team Leader for Careers Guidance is responsible for the effective deployment of these resources. - The College works with a range of partners including training providers, charitable organisations, and local employers to secure further access to resources and information.
+- 8.1 Funding is allocated to the central Careers Guidance Team for the provision of Careers resources and the management of the online resources.
+The Team Leader for Careers Guidance is responsible for the effective deployment of these resources.
+The young person can refer themselves to the service or can be referred by other staff especially if they are at risk of dropping out of the course they are on.
+The Careers Guidance Team are based in the Student Hub on each campus and will be available for drop ins or can be contacted by email careers@wolvcoll.ac.uk or via the website Contact Us - City of Wolverhampton College (wolvcoll.ac.uk) Every guidance meeting is tailored to the individual needs and can be between 1 hour and 1 hour 30 minutes.
+A plan will be developed during the session and follow up appointments arranged as necessary. - 8.2 The College works with a range of partners including training providers, charitable organisations and local employers to secure further access to resources and information.
 This includes partnerships with HEIs to secure specialist delivery of HE preparatory sessions and access to taster sessions at a range of universities.
-Our students also have opportunities for funding support through bursaries and scholarships. - 8.3 The College is a member of Aim Higher West Midlands and the 'Cafe' networking group enabling access to a wide range of careers professionals and information sharing. - 8.4 The College is a member of West Midlands Career Hub enabling networking and sharing good practice with other providers in the region
+Our students also have opportunities for funding support through bursaries and scholarships. - 8.3 The College is a member of Aim Higher West Midlands and the 'Cafe' Networking Group enabling access to a wide range of careers professionals and information sharing. - The College is a member of West Midlands Career Hub enabling networking and sharing good practice with other providers in the region.